JUYAA-Media/juyaa-co/docs/Revenue/vertical-investment.md

 ---
 # Vertical Investment
 ## Objective
-The co-op will develop a resilient, revenue-generating investment portfolio across the motion picture value chain by acquiring strategic stakes in essential companies, services, and infrastructure.
-Rather than operating these businesses directly, the co-op will leverage its collective purchasing power, production pipeline, and talent network to create long-term competitive advantages for its portfolio companies.
+The Collective will develop a resilient, revenue-generating investment portfolio across the motion picture value chain by acquiring strategic stakes in essential companies, services, and infrastructure.
+Rather than operating these businesses directly, The Collective will leverage its purchasing power, production pipeline, and talent network to create long-term competitive advantages for its portfolio companies.

-Each opportunity will be assessed through a structured framework to determine whether it is best suited for this minority investment strategy; preserving operational independence while influencing key policies, or full acquisition and integration into the [[juyaa-media]] Group, where tighter alignment with the co-op’s mission and operations is strategically advantageous.
+Each opportunity will be assessed through a structured framework to determine whether it is best suited for this minority investment strategy; preserving operational independence while influencing key policies, or full acquisition and integration into the [JUYAA Media](<./juyaa-media.md>) Group, where tighter alignment with The Collective’s mission and operations is strategically advantageous.
 ## Approach:
 - Target 15–40% minority stakes (case‑by‑case), with information rights, board observer/seat, and reserved matters to influence high‑level policy and key operations when necessary.
 - Blend cash equity with structured minority instruments (e.g., preferred equity, revenue‑share notes, equipment SPVs) to match sector risk.